Thu 03 Sep 2026

 11:40 AM - 12:10 PM (30 mins)

-- Strengthen state and local coordination
+- Strengthen state and local coordination through shared playbooks, communication protocols, and trusted relationships

-- Advance continuity planning for critical service
+- Advance continuity planning for critical services, including recovery priorities and cross-agency dependencies

 Partner Perspective